cfenollosa/dsl-libretto50ct/README.md

 don't have the floppy drive, it is the only way.

-If you have the floppy drive and are wondering if it is worth to spend 6 € and wait 10 days for delivery, go ahead!
+If you have the floppy drive and are wondering if it is worth to buy the adapter, go ahead!
 Walk the difficult path, install DOS, start a Linux setup from DOS, try to make the floppy disk work, then install from diskettes with a crappy kernel, fight with the PCMCIA driver until you are able to